yidas/line-pay-sdk-php/README.md

 $response = $linePay->authorizationsVoid($transactionId);
 ```

-#### Preapproved Payment API
+#### Pay Preapproved API

-When the payment type of the Reserve Payment API was set as PREAPPROVED, a regKey is returned with the payment result.
+When the payment type of the Request API was set as PREAPPROVED, a regKey is returned with the payment result.
-Preapproved Payment API uses this regKey to directly complete a payment without using the LINE app.
+Pay Preapproved API uses this regKey to directly complete a payment without using the LINE app.

 ```php
 public Response preapproved(integer $regKey, array $optParams=null)